codenet/col733-cloud/storage-dynamo.md

 coordinate reads and writes, i.e, no fixed primary; and (3) it does hinted handoffs.

+While eventual consistency provides high availability, reading becomes trickier.
-Dynamo inspired Cassandra, Riak, and DynamoDB, still widely used in the industry.
+Applications need to be prepared to get multiple values back and do semantic reconciliations.
+Reconciliation approaches like taking a set union of shopping carts may show unexpected behaviours to users.
+Dynamo inspired Cassandra, Riak, and DynamoDB, widely used in the industry.